Natasha Kekre profile picture

 Dr. Natasha Kekre has been appointed to the Department of Medicine in the Division of Hematology, within the Transplant and Cellular Therapy Program at The Ottawa Hospital, effective October 2015.
 She is also an associate scientist within the Ottawa Hospital Research Institute and an associate professor of medicine at the University of Ottawa.
 She completed her Bachelor’s in Science at the University of Windsor then obtained her medical degree from the University of Ottawa.
 She then trained at the University of Ottawa in Internal Medicine and Hematology.
 She went on to do a fellowship in stem cell transplantation at Dana Farber Cancer Institute in Boston, MA with a Masters in Public Health from Harvard University.

 Her research is focused on developing early phase clinical trials and moving home grown therapeutic strategies into patients.
 She collaborates with a number of local investigators and scientists in Ottawa, studying hematologic malignancies and blood and marrow transplant recipients more specifically.
-She collaborates with scientists and physicians across Canada to build a Canadian CAR-T cell platform (chimeric antigen receptor T cells are immune cells engineered to kill cancer cells), bringing this exciting new therapy to Canadian patients.
-Her other clinical research interests include improving transplant related outcomes and projects with an epidemiologic focus, including but not limited to decision modeling and meta-analyses.
+She collaborates with scientists and physicians across Canada to build a Canadian CAR-T cell platform (chimeric antigen receptor T cells are immune cells engineered to kill cancer cells), bringing this exciting therapy to Canadian patients.
+Her other clinical research interests include improving transplant and CAR-T related outcomes, learning from current and future transplant and CAR-T treatment platforms.

 Selected Publications